|

 basic nursing care under the supervision of a registered nurse

+or an LPN.
 Nursing Center -- A facility that provides health

 care services to residents who require regular or continuous

 care; Licensed nursing staff is required.
+Nursing Diagnosis -- A statement describing

 a health problem that can be treated by nursing measures.